Region of Murcia: Seas

-Flora and Fauna
+Flora and fauna

 Flora

-There are more than 30 trees species, over 50 species of shrubs, and more than 130 herbaceous plant species in the region.
-Some species have been introduced from outside but are now part of the landscape.
+There are more than 30 tree species, over 50 species of shrubs, and more than 130 herbaceous plant species in the region.
+Some species have been introduced but are now part of the landscape.

 Indigenous tree species in the region are Aleppo pines, Mediterranean buckthorns, tamarisk trees, and field elms.
 There are also some species that have been introduced, such as the Mediterranean cypress.

 Native shrubs found in several parts of the region are esparto grass, a species of the genus European fan palm, Salsola genistoides (close to the opposite-leaved saltworts), rosemary, lentisks, black hawthorns, Neptune grass, shaggy sparrow-wort, and Retama sphareocarpa.
 There are also species which have been introduced, such as the tree tobacco and Opuntia maxima.

 In regards to herbaceous plants, some native species are slender sowthistles, false sowthistles, mallow bindweeds, wall barleys, fennels, Brachypodium retusum (close to false-bromes), Thymus hyemalis (close to broad-leaved thymes), Asphodelus ayardii (of the same genus as onionweeds).
 Non-native species include the African wood-sorrel and the flax-leaf fleabane.

 Fauna

 In the region, there are over 10 species of land mammals (not counting bats), 19 bat species, over 80 bird species, 11 species of amphibians, 21 reptile species, and 9 species of fish.

 Mammals inhabiting the area include barbary sheep, European badgers, beech martens, Eurasian otters, red foxes, wild boars, red squirrels, European wildcats, garden dormice, and Cabreras vole (of the same genus as field voles).
 In addition, some species of bats are the common pipistrelle, Kukhl's pipistrelle, the common bent-wing bat, the soprano pipistrelle, the greater horseshoe bat, the meridional serotine (which only inhabits southern Spain, Morocco, Algeria and Tunisia), the lesser horseshoe bat, and the European free-tailed bat.

 In regard to birds, there are some raptor species, such as Bonelli's eagles, golden eagles, peregrine falcons, little owls, and Eurasian eagle-owls.
 There are also waterbirds, such as yellow-legged gulls, mallards, black-winged stilts, little grebes, and garganeys.
 Other bird species are the house sparrow, European greenfinch, European robins, common blackbirds, and European turtle doves.

-Some amphibians found in Region of Murcia are Perez's frog, common parsley frog, European toads, and Natterjack toads.
+Some amphibians found in the Region of Murcia are Perez's frog, common parsley frog, European toads, and Natterjack toads.

 Reptile species in the region are Montpellier snakes, ladder snakes, horseshoe whip snakes, viperine water snakes, Iberian worm lizards, Spanish pond turtles, Iberian wall lizards, Spanish psammodromus, Tarentola mauritanica, loggerhead sea turtles, and Greek tortoises.

 Fish species in the region include the Atlantic horse mackerel, Spanish toothcarp, gilt-head bream, greater amberjack, sand steenbras, and flathead grey mullet.